transist/echidna-spider/README.md

 The app key and secret of Tencent Weibo app created from https://open.t.qq.com/

-    ECHIDNA_SPIDER_TENCENT_REDIRECT_URI='http://localhost:9000/agents/tencent/create'
+    ECHIDNA_SPIDER_HOST

-The redirect uri after complete OAuth process from https://open.t.qq.com, set hostname to a domain name or external IP address to make sure the uri is accessable from your browser.
+The hostname running spider, which must be accessable from your browser.
+The Tencent Weibo OAuth process will construct `redirect_uri` with this hostname.

 Check header part of `bin/spider` for other configurable environment variables.